rjwalls/paper-template/README.md

 Get `latexpand` [here](https://gitorious.org/latexpand).

-## Useful utils

-See Marc's [blog
-post](http://people.cs.umass.edu/~liberato/blog/2013/01/19/miscellaneous-latex-slash-bibtex-tools/) for a list of useful latex utilities.

 ## Gotchas

-Make sure to have a reference cited in your .tex file (in-text citation, e.g. \cite{Walls:2011a}) otherwise this will not compile, even if you have entries in your bib file.
+Make sure to have a reference cited in your .tex file (in-text citation, e.g. \cite{Walls:2011a}) otherwise this template will not compile, even if you have entries in your bib file.